Atraxus/HA-ES/README.md

 ### Dependencies
 From the project root run the following commands to install the dependencies (`-e` to automatically install changes made to the code of the dependencies)
+- `pip install -r requirements.txt`
 - `python3 -m pip install -e extern/tabrepo`
 - `python3 -m pip install -e extern/phem`

 ### Run test
-To run the current state of development use
+To run the experiments use
-- `python3 haes/main.py`
+- `python3 haes/generate_data.py`